A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

 {\textbf{Federated vs. centralized learning.}}\quad The LSTM model adopts a centralized approach, which requires the training data to be aggregated on the server, meaning that no training is performed on the edge devices.
 The learning is carried out by partitioning the data into training and test sets in a central machine.
 However, centralized training is privacy-intrusive, especially for clients with important sensors' data aggregated on the cloud, as some sensors may contain private patterns, such as occupancy and access information.
 In a centralized setting, sensors have to trade their privacy by sending and storing data on the cloud owned by a third-party service provider.

-Unlike the centralized training framework, our federated learning based approach is decentralized and enables sensors located at different geographical locations inside the building to collaboratively learn a federated model, while keeping all data that may contain private information on devices.
-Therefore, sensors can benefit from using a federated model without sending privacy-sensitive data to the cloud.
-Another limitation of centralized learning is the computational power.
-Powerful machines are usually equipped with state-of-the-art GPUs to be able to train a prediction model on large-scale data in a centralized fashion.
-In our setting, however, the computational power for each sensor is negligible compared to dedicated GPUs.
+Unlike the centralized training framework, our federated learning based approach is decentralized and enables sensors located at different locations inside the building to collaboratively learn a federated model, while keeping all data that may contain private information on devices.
+Therefore, sensors can benefit from using a federated model without sending raw data to the cloud.
+Sensitive data may include the sensor's model number, manufacturer name or even serial numbers of newly produced prototypes that are still in the testing phase.
+Another limitation of centralized learning is the computing power~\cite{chen2015efficient}.
+In our setting, however, the computing power for each sensor is negligible compared to dedicated GPUs.
 In a centralized learning environment, a large amount of data collected from different IoT devices need to be merged into one dataset and then we wait for the machine to finish training.
-In our proposed federated framework, however, we train the data on each device in parallel, resulting in better performance.
+In our proposed federated framework, we train the model on the data of each device in parallel, resulting in better performance and faster convergence time.
+The better performance of our federated stacked LSTM model may be attributed not only to the strong capabilities of LSTM in prediction tasks, but also to the stacked LSTM layers that help generate a deep feature representation of the input data.